 The post that asks: should we really be encouraging everyone to join the financial independence movement?
+It really needs consumerism.

 The other week I wrote about embracing your financial vices.
 My view is that even those of us who are striving for financial independence sometimes need to loosen the purse strings.
 But this is based on “mindful spending”.
 Decide what expenditure makes you happy and allow yourself that joy.